johannes85/AiBundle/README.md

 - ai_bundle.llm.anthropic
 - ai_bundle.llm.ollama

-When configuring the "default" instance of a llm, in addition to the id, the class itself (e.g. AiBundle\LLM\OpenAi\OpenAi) will be registered as a service.
+When configuring the "default" instance of a llm, in addition to the ID, the class itself (e.g. AiBundle\LLM\OpenAi\OpenAi) will be registered as a service.

 ### Execute standalone examples
 This bundle provides standalone examples of the features provided.